TophatSynth/medic_backup/Lecture Notes/Week 1/B O N E S.md

 - Cartilage model formed, replaced by bone in ossification in infancy
 	- Primary centre of ossification is the diaphysis - starts there first
 	- Secondary centre of ossification is the epiphysis - after
 - Diaphysis and epiphysis separated by layer of cartilage called the epiphysial plate.
-This contains chondroblasts which help to grow the length of the diaphysis - as long as the cartilage exists, the bone will increase in length
+This contains chondroblasts which help to grow the length of the diaphysis - as long as the cartilage exists, the bone will increase in length #tofinish chondroblast vs chondrocytes
 	- In the resting zone, chondroblasts lay down cartilage at epiphysial plate.
 	- In the growth zone, they undergo mitosis.
 This increase in number causes columns of cartilage to form and push outwards from the epiphysial plate.
 	- In the hypertrophic zone, the chondroblasts stop dividing, swell, become calcified and differentiate into chondrocytes.